InteractiveMechanics/nmai-nk360-interactives/README.md

 * Run `npm install` in the project directory

 ##### Working with this repo
 There will be at least three people actively working in this repository.
 Keep it clean and organized for everyone's sake.
 If you make a change that impacts other people, please notify them via Slack and submit the change as a Pull Request with reviewers assigned so we can approve it.
-Pull anything that can benefit the team into the `Shared` directory where possible to save time.
+Pull anything that can benefit the team into the `shared/lib/im` directory where possible to save time.

 ### Project structure